LukeAllen/optimeyes/README.md

 sudo ldconfig && \
 cd ~ && rm -rf opencv-build
 ```
-- clone this repo and run ```sudo pip install requirements.txt'''
+- Clone this repo and run ```sudo pip install requirements.txt```
-- run eyeDetect.py.
+- Run eyeDetect.py.

 On your first run, ensure the "doTraining" variable at the top of eyeDetect.py is False.
 This makes it display pupil centers graphically, as depicted in the Theory Paper.
 The green line from the virtual reference point to your pupil should be stable and should track your eye movement.
-It helps to get as close to the camera as you can, and be well-lit.
+It helps to get as close to the camera as you can-- your eyes should be >30 pixels tall.
+And your face should be well-lit, so that your pupils are clearly visible.
+(Note: you'll need to restart the program every time you move your head or change lighting conditions.)

-Set "doTraining" to True and run again.
+When the pupil tracking looks good, set "doTraining" to True and run again.
 It will produce a Pygame window.
 To train the gaze detector, keep your head perfectly still and do the following repeatedly:
 - Move the mouse cursor to a random point in the window.
 - Gaze at the mouse cursor
 - Hold your gaze steady for 2 seconds to ensure it detects your pupils